umijs/umi/docs/plugins/api.md

 Note:

--The difference with config is that you can get it during the registration phase
+- The difference with config is that you can get it during the registration phase

 ### utils